NiV-L-A/Endless-Ocean-MDL-to-OBJ/README.md

 ## TO DO: ##
 - Add an actual command-line interaction.
 User could choose optional output folder.
 	- Could be a cool idea to print on the console at which mesh the script is currently at, instead of the data being logged.
 - In stages files, some chunks are rendered but loaded at 0,0,0.
-Found a way to locate them at the correct position.
-Maybe look at the INFO?
+Find a way to locate them at their correct position.
+INFO contains x/z/y float, but the position of the mesh in the world is already given by the vertices.
 - Optimize some stuff.